Written by Tenley Haraldson

 We say it a lot but “frequent care is easy care.”

 Every time you use the microwave, make sure that your food and drink is properly covered.
 If you spot some spatters, wipe things down before heating anything else up.
 If you’re dealing with a monster mess, the following microwave cleaning hacks will help:

 Remove the glass turntable and its plastic holder into a sink of warm water and dish soap.
 Let them soak a few minutes before breaking out a dish scrubbing brush (we love the OXO dish brush).
 Once cleaned, place these in a dish rack to dry.

 Using a damp microfiber towel, remove loose crumbs and larger food pieces from the bottom, walls, and roof of the microwave.

 # 3: Spray It Down

 Two sprays of Multi-Surface Cleaner should be enough to tackle most microwaves.
 If you’re battling baked-on food stains, let this sit for 30 seconds before moving on to the next step.

 Get the best tips from the cleaning obsessed.

 Puracy crafts cleaning & care items that work really well.
 Our obsession with natural cleaning performance is our profession, and we're here to share it with you.

-Step 5: Spray the exterior of the microwave with Puracy Natural Multi-Surface Cleaner, then wipe down the outside of the microwave in the same fashion.
-Use a light touch around the buttons.
+Spray the exterior of the microwave with Puracy Natural Multi-Surface Cleaner, then wipe down in the same way.
+Be sure to use a light touch around the buttons.